lucasrsmelo/CTF-writeups/GrabCON-CTF/GangBusted.md

 ![Directories](./assets/directories.png)

+When I listed the directory, I found that it was some acquired Android data.
 Most of these directories were empty.
-To clean this, I ran thefollowing command inside the "data" directory:
+To clean this, I ran the following command inside the "data" directory:

 ```bash
 $ find . -empty -type d -delete
 ```
+In Android filesystem, every application stores its data under the **//data//data** folder.
+Furthermore, Android uses SQLite to store most data (emails, text messages, etc). **This is the key point**.